Written by 8:55 am Camping

 Safety

-CO emissions cannot be largely removed, but there are several ways to utilise camp stoves without being worried about the risk.
-To begin with, you can provide ventilation allowing the carbon monoxide to escape.
 Always check your stove connections before lighting it up, to spot any gas leaks on the spot.
 Lastly and more importantly, always use camping stove in a spacious area and use a controlled flame, it will reduce the risk of any object catching fire.

 FYI: If possible use propane camping stoves only.